turingschool/mod-0-curriculum/shared/pairing_3.md

   <h3>Pairing Exercise 1: Objects (Front End)</h3>
   <p>For this exercise, use a Git workflow.</p>
   <ul>
     <li>In your Mod 0 directory, create a new directory called <code>pairing3</code>.
 Inside of that directory, touch a file called <code>objectLiteralPractice</code>.
-Initialize a Git repository</li>
+Initialize a Git repository.</li>
     <li>Define a variable named <code>person</code> that stores an Object Literal.
-This Object should have 4 key-value pairs; you choose the key and use appropriate Data Types for the values</li>
+This Object should have 4 key-value pairs; you choose the key and use appropriate Data Types for the values.</li>
-    <li>Write code to print the entire Object</li>
+    <li>Write code to print the entire Object.</li>
-    <li>Write code to print one of the key-value pairs</li>
+    <li>Write code to print one of the values based on the key.</li>
-    <li>Run the file in the Terminal to verify your code is working as expected</li>
+    <li>Run the file in the Terminal to verify your code is working as expected.</li>
-    <li>Programmatically add 2 more key-value pairs to the Object</li>
+    <li>Programmatically add 2 more key-value pairs to the Object.</li>
-    <li>Programmatically print out all the keys</li>
+    <li>Programmatically print out all the keys.</li>
-    <li>Run the file in the Terminal to verify your code is working as expected</li>
+    <li>Run the file in the Terminal to verify your code is working as expected.</li>
     <li>Run <code>git log</code>.
 Does your commit history tell the story of your progress on this challenge?</li>
   </ul>
 </div>